Matu67/multilayer-perceptron/README.md

 # Multilayer Perceptron
-A neural network in Python from 3Blue1Brown's video series.
+A neural network in Python from 3Blue1Brown's Deep Learning video series.